salahnomad/salahnomad.github.io/content/about/story/salah-story/index.md

 ---

 ## Roots & Radio Waves
 I was born in 1968 in Ksar El-Kébir, Morocco’s oldest continuously inhabited city—a place where Spanish, Amazigh, and Arabic cultures intertwine like olive tree roots.
 My father’s library introduced me to H.G.
-Wells’ *The Time Machine*, while his Panasonic radio brought BBC voices crackling through our Meknès home.
+Wells’ *The Time Machine*, while his Panasonic radio brought BBC voices crackling through our Meknès home—**[a piece of technology whose lessons on scarcity and presence still shape my digital life today](/resources/nomad-tech-toolkit/evolving-nomad-toolkit/)**.
 By 14, I was mailing letters to strangers in Tokyo and Toronto, unaware these were my first “blog posts.”

 ---